terra-quantum-public/tq42sdk/README.md

 The TQ42 Python SDK however expects you to pass in the metadata as a dictionary and so using the `MessageToDict` function is helpful to create the perfect matching dictionary while getting type hints.

-Note: You can find all metadata definitions under this import path and then the corresponding algorithm with the suffix `_pb2` e.g. `com.terraquantum.experiment.v1.experimentrun.algorithm.toy_pb2`.
+Note: You can find all types corresponding to the algorithms within `tq42.algorithm`.

 ```python
 from google.protobuf.json_format import MessageToDict